kksgandhi/personal_site/Triadic_Game_Design-Harteveld.md

 [[socioconstructivism|Socio-constructivism]]: Knowledge itself is situated in an environmental context and such environments must include authentic experience for learning to be meaningful

-[[constructionism]]: Learning happens when knowledge is applied external to one's self (onto the environment), even with something as simple as writing a paper
+[[constructivism]]: Learning happens when knowledge is applied external to one's self (onto the environment), even with something as simple as writing a paper

 Operations are mechanisms in the game or actions players can take.
 Do your operations create a meaning, or does your meaning create operations (bottom up vs top down)